William Tibertus McCarty

 William Tibertus McCarty, C.Ss.R.
 (August 11, 1889 – September 14, 1972) was an American prelate of the Roman Catholic Church.
-A Redemptorist, he served as bishop of the Diocese of Rapid City in South Dakota from 1948 to 1969.
+He served as bishop of the Diocese of Rapid City in South Dakota from 1948 to 1969.
 He previously served as an auxiliary bishop of the Archdiocese for the Military Services, USA, from 1943 to 1947.
+McCarty belonged to the Congregation of the Most Holy Redeemer (Redemptorists).

 Biography

 Early life

 William Tibertus McCarty was born in Crossingville, Crawford County, Pennsylvania, to Timothy and Margaret (née Burns) McCarty.
-He was educated at the seminaries of the Congregation of the Most Holy Redeemer, more commonly known as the Redemptorists, in North East, Maryland; Ilchester, Maryland; and Esopus, New York.
+He was educated at St. Mary's College in North East, Maryland; St. Mary's College in Ilchester, Maryland; and Mount St. Alphonsus Seminary in Esopus, New York.
 He made his profession as a member of the Redemptorists on August 2, 1910 in Ilchester.

 Priesthood

-He was later ordained to the priesthood in Esopus on June 10, 1915.

-McCarty then returned to Pennsylvania and taught at St. Mary's College in North East from 1916 to 1917.
-He taught at Mount St. Alphonsus Seminary in Esopus (1918-1926), where he also served as prefect of studies (1921-1930).
-From 1930 to 1933, he was an assistant rector at the Mission Church in Boston, Massachusetts.
-He then returned to Mount St. Alphonsus as its rector, serving between 1933 and 1939.
-From 1939 to 1943, McCarty served as provincial of the Redemptorists' Eastern Province.
+McCarty was ordained to the priesthood for the Redemptorists in Esopus on June 10, 1915, by Cardinal John Murphy Farley.After his ordination, the Redemptorists in 1916 assigned McCarty to teach at St. Mary's College He then taught at Mount St. Alphonsus Seminary in Esopus starting in 1918, where he also served as prefect of studies.

+In 1930, the Redemptorists sent McCarty to Boston, Massachusetts to serve as assistant rector at the Shrine of Our Lady of Perpetual Help.
+Three years later, he returned to Mount St. Alphonsus to become its rector.In 1939.
+McCarty served as provincial of the Redemptorists' Eastern Province.
 During his tenure as provincial, he inaugurated fourteen Redemptorist foundations in the United States, Puerto Rico, and Brazil.

 Auxiliary Bishop for the Military Services, USA

-On January 2, 1943, McCarty was appointed Auxiliary Bishop for the Archdiocese for the Military Services, USA and Titular Bishop of Anaea by Pope Pius XII.
-He received his episcopal consecration on the following January 25 from Archbishop Francis Spellman, with Bishops Molloy and O'Hara, C.S.C., serving as co-consecrators.
+On January 2, 1943, McCarty was appointed auxiliary bishop of the Military Services, USA and titular bishop of Anaea by Pope Pius XII.
+He received his episcopal consecration on January 25, 1943 at St. Patrick's Cathedral in New York City from Archbishop Francis Spellman, with Bishops Molloy and O'Hara, C.S.C., serving as co-consecrators.

 Coadjutor Bishop and Bishop of Rapid City

-He was named Coadjutor Bishop of the Diocese of Rapid City, South Dakota, on April 10, 1947.
-McCarty later succeeded the late John Jeremiah Lawler as the fourth Bishop of Rapid City upon the latter's death on March 11, 1948.
-He attended the Second Vatican Council between 1962 and 1965.
+McCarty was named coadjutor bishop of Rapid City on April 10, 1947 by Pius XII.
+McCarty automatically succeeded Bishop John Jeremiah Lawler as the fourth bishop of Rapid City on March 11, 1948.
+He attended the Second Vatican Council in Rome between 1962 and 1965.

-After twenty-one years of service, McCarty retired as Bishop of Rapid City on September 11, 1969; he was appointed Titular Bishop of Rotdon by Pope Paul VI on the same date.
+After twenty-one years of service, McCarty retired as bishop of Rapid City on September 11, 1969; he was appointed titular bishop of Rotdon by Pope Paul VI on the same date.
 He resigned his titular see on January 13, 1971.

-He died in 1972, aged 83.
+McCarty died in Rapid City on September 14, 1972, at age 83.